andrewcooke/cosas/arduino/xqria/sampling.md

 quality (especially for percussion, which uses extreme high and low frequencies).

-An alternative to down-shifting rfequency is to increase tau.
-This is equivalent mathematically, This will also affect either the lookup table width or, more likely, the down-sampling needed on lookup.
+An alternative to down-shifting rfequency is to increase tau by a corresponding amount.
+This will also affect either the lookup table width or, more likely, the down-sampling needed on lookup.

 Note added later: experiments show that only 1 bit of oversampling is possible with the current code (we cannot fill the buffer in time when